Rescue Union School District

 title

 RUSD celebrates its many graduates who meet all district requirements to graduate out of the EL program.
-The Reclassification night includes a community BBQ, music, the awarding of certificates to students, and a lot of fun conversation!
-Due to the COVID Pandemic, cerememonies have been cancelled until further notice.
-We look forward to holding these celebrations again!
+The Reclassification night includes a community dinner, music, the awarding of certificates to students, and a lot of fun conversation!

 RUSD EL Master Plan